kd8bxp/Word100/README.md

 Mar 16 Updated to Arduino 1.5 Library Specs.
 Change version numbers to Semantic versioning.
 V1.5 now becomes v2.1.0 since it was a major change at the time.
 See Information_README.txt for minor changes.
+Library version 3.0.0 - Mar 19, 2018 Major change after finding some issues with LBT and 100+ Word Shield with HAM chip.
+New version has the three variations split into three different libraries, see below for more information.

 ## Usage